ZoneMinder/zmeventnotification/README.md

 ```

 Note that starting 1.0, we also use `File::Spec`, `Getopt::Long` and `Config::IniFiles` as  additional libraries.
 My ubuntu
-installation seemed to include all of this by default (event though `Config::IniFiles` is not part of base perl).
+installation seemed to include all of this by default (even though `Config::IniFiles` is not part of base perl).

 If you get errors about missing libraries, you'll need to install the missing ones like so: